Applies to: IPrinterEx object

 In Optional ParametersArray As Variant

-Using the IPrinterEx object instead of a PrintPreview control is possible to has print preview capabilities from a Class module where no controls can be placed, or even from forms if you prefer.
+Using the IPrinterEx object instead of a PrintPreview control is possible to have print preview capabilities from a Class module where no controls can be placed, or even from forms if you prefer.

 The IPrinterEx is the interface of a global object that can be obtained with the PrintPreview global property.